1388 - Origins of the Inn

 1684 - Disastrous Fires

-In the late 17th century the Inn suffered a series of disastrous fires, which taken together substantially depressed its fortunes, already weakened by the Civil War and the changes in the legal system, and impoverished it for years.
+In the late 17th Century, the Inn suffered a series of disastrous fires, which substantially depressed its fortunes, having already been weakened by the Civil War and the changes in the legal system.
+The most damaging was that of 1684, which destroyed several buildings, the library and the majority of the Inn’s ancient records.

 1689 - Sir John Holt

-Sir John Holt was Lord Chief Justice from 1689.
-He declined the Great Seal in 1700 and was particularly influential in ending the prosecution of witches.
+Sir John Holt (1642-1710; Called 1663) sat as Lord Chief Justice from 1689.
+In a time when the legal system was notoriously corrupt and inefficient, Holt was famous for his enormous integrity and fairness in judgment.
+He was particularly influential in ending the prosecution of witches.

 1702 - Revd Adam Buddle

-Revd Adam Buddle was appointed Gray’s Inn Chapel Reader in 1702.
-A noted botanist, he had the buddleia named in his honour.
+Revd Adam Buddle (1662-1715) was appointed Gray’s Inn Chapel Reader in 1702.
+Buddle was not only an impoverished clergyman but also a noted botanist, especially expert in mosses.
+Linnaeus named the buddleia in his honour.

 1723 - Gates to the Walks